 Cilo manufactured 99% of their cycles.
 However, there was one exception.
 As a fellow cyclist, you will have no doubt heard of Vitus, which was the brand name of a French bike frame building company, Ateliers de Rive, and they pioneered a way of bonding aluminium (Duralinox) frame tubes to alloy castings, which led them to launch their first full bicycle in 1979.
 These frames were premium, light and strong and the tubes came in an anodised, coloured finish of either silver, light blue, dark blue, red, black, pink and white.
 The latter white colour was the only painted frame.
 This allowed customers to even mix different frame tube colours if they wanted to.
 Vitus frames were provided to other French manufacturers such as Motobecane, Peugeot and Gitane.
 They also supplied a Swiss cycle manufacturer called Cilo with some frames, who then badged them, and sold them as part of their very premium range, as did quite a few other Swiss cycle builders at the time, and here’s mine below.

 That’s enough of my bikes.
-Since writing the first Cilo blog (on page 2 of this site if you are interested), I’ve been contacted by a few people from around the world with Cilos, and who either wanted to seek information or just wanted to share their Cilo story and pictures.
+Since writing the first Cilo blog, I’ve been contacted by a few people from around the world with Cilos, and who either wanted to seek information or just wanted to share their Cilo story and pictures.
 It turns out that Cilos got around the world, just like Swiss watches and pen knives.
 Here’s a few of them so far……..